T3gu1a/D-algebraic-functions/README.md

 ## Installation

-The easiest way to use **NLDE** in Maple is by putting the NLDE.mla in your working directory and include the lines
+The easiest way to use **NLDE** in Maple is by putting the file NLDE.mla in your working directory and include the lines
 ```
   > restart;